 - d.
-Payments to State or Local Government Providers.
-Specify whether State or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e. - Yes.
+Payments to state or Local Government Providers.
+Specify whether state or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e.
+Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.

-Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish:
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:

 The Mississippi Department of Rehabilitation Services (MDRS) is a State agency.
 MDRS is the provider of case management.
-Participants chosen providers of specialized medical equipment and supplies, environmental accessibility adaptations, personal care attendant services.
+Participants choose a provider of their choice for specialized medical equipment and supplies, environmental accessibility adaptations, and personal care attendant services.